hackclub/aurora/README.md

 |🥤 Mon  | Departures + exploring SF |

 ## Venue
 Aurora happened at WeFunder HQ @ 1885 Mission St, SF.
-I highly reccomend that future hackathons look into using this space, since it's so colorful, perfect for a large hackathon, and the building owner (Dinki) is very accomodating.
+I highly recommend that future hackathons look into using this space, since it's so colorful, perfect for a large hackathon, and the building owner (Dinki) is very accomodating.
 The venue is also a co-working space for other young people working in technology.

 ## 🥂 Women in STEM Dinner